-How to Make It
+How to Make Hash Brown Casserole

 Stir well.
-Top casserole with shredded cheddar and crumbled bacon, then bake at 350 degrees for 1 hour until golden brown.
+Top casserole with cheddar cheese and crumbled bacon, then bake at 350 degrees for 1 hour until golden brown.

 Why You'll Love This Recipe

-- 2 cans cream of chicken soup
+- 2 cans cream of chicken soup (10 ¼ ounce cans)

 - 24 oz. carton sour cream

-- 1/2 sweet onion, diced
+- ½ sweet onion diced

-- 8 oz. sharp cheddar cheese, shredded (reserve 1/4 cup)
+- 8 oz. sharp cheddar cheese shredded (reserve ¼ cup)

-- dash of garlic salt
+- ⅛ teaspoon garlic salt

-- dash of ground black pepper
+- ⅛ teaspoon black pepper

 - Preheat oven to 350 degrees.

-- Cook 8 bacon in a 12″ cast iron skillet (ad) until crispy.
+- Cook 8 bacon in a 12" cast iron skillet (ad) until crispy.
 Drain on paper towels, then crumble into small pieces.
 Reserve half of bacon for topping.

-- In a cast iron skillet, add cream of chicken soup, sour cream, onion, cheddar cheese (reserve 1/4 cup), and a dash of garlic salt and pepper.
+- In a cast iron skillet, add cream of chicken soup, sour cream, onion, cheddar cheese (reserve ¼ cup), and a dash of garlic salt and pepper.